O2NO/BA/README.md

 - **Python 3.10+** — for the Calculator and ImageAnalyzer
 - **Tesseract OCR** and **ffmpeg/ffprobe** — for ImageAnalyzer
 - **Blender** — for the tracking solver

-## License & citation

-Developed as part of a Bachelor's thesis.
-By Onno at HdM Stuttgart in June 2026.